-- 2. The reference portfolio and the related processes should fulfil the following criteria: - The reference portfolio should be unleveraged and should, in particular, not contain any financial derivative instruments or embedded derivatives; - As an exception a UCITS engaging in a long/short strategy may select a reference portfolio which uses financial derivative instruments to gain the short exposure; - The risk profile of the reference portfolio should be consistent with the investment objectives, policies and limits of the UCITS' portfolio; - If the risk/return profile of a UCITS changes frequently or if the definition of a reference portfolio is not possible, then the relative VaR method should not be used. - The process relating to the determination and the ongoing maintenance of the reference portfolio should be integrated in the risk management process and be supported by adequate procedures.
+- 2. The reference portfolio and the related processes should comply with the following criteria: - The reference portfolio should be unleveraged and should, in particular, not contain any financial derivative instruments or embedded derivatives, except that; - a UCITS engaging in a long/short strategy may select a reference portfolio which uses financial derivative instruments to gain the short exposure; - a UCITS which intends to have a currency hedged portfolio may select a currency hedged index as a reference portfolio. - The risk profile of the reference portfolio should be consistent with the investment objectives, policies and limits of the UCITS' portfolio; - If the risk/return profile of a UCITS changes frequently or if the definition of a reference portfolio is not possible, then the relative VaR method should not be used. - The process relating to the determination and the ongoing maintenance of the reference portfolio should be integrated in the risk management process and be supported by adequate procedures.
 Guidelines governing the composition of the reference portfolio should be developed.
 In addition, the actual composition of the reference portfolio and any changes should be clearly documented.

-47. The relative VaR approach does not measure the leverage of the strategies, rather it allows UCITS to double the risk of loss under a given VaR model.
-It creates a clear link between the risk of loss of the reference portfolio and the risk of loss of the UCITS, and the similarity of risks between the reference portfolio and the UCITS' portfolio should prevent the UCITS from using highly leveraged strategies given the level 3 requirements regarding the choice of the reference portfolio.
+45. The relative VaR approach does not measure the leverage of the strategies rather it allows UCITS to double the risk of loss under a given VaR model.
+It creates a clear link between the risk of loss of the reference portfolio and the risk of loss of the UCITS, and the similarity of risks between the reference portfolio and the UCITS' portfolio should prevent the UCITS from using highly leveraged strategies given the requirements in these Guidelines regarding the choice of the reference portfolio.

-- 48. It is CESR's view that the proposed level 3 criteria governing the choice of the reference portfolio should be complied with as there is the risk that some UCITS might be tempted to build the reference portfolio in a way that 'games' the calculation of relative VaR. - 49.
-In accordance with these criteria, the reference portfolio should not contain financial derivatives or embedded derivatives to avoid any leverage inside the reference portfolio itself except for UCITS engaging in long/short strategies; if short positions are used in the reference portfolio, then the absolute sum of long and short positions must be equal to 100% of the NAV of the UCITS. - 50.
+- 46. It is CESR's view that compliance with the criteria governing the choice of the reference portfolio should address the risk of reference portfolios being constructed in a way that 'games' the calculation of relative VaR. - 47.
+In accordance with these criteria, the reference portfolio should not contain financial derivatives or embedded derivatives, so as to avoid any leverage inside the reference portfolio itself except for UCITS engaging in long/short strategies.
+If short positions are used in the reference portfolio, then the absolute sum of long and short positions must be equal to 100% of the NAV of the UCITS. - 48.
 The reference portfolio should have a risk profile that is very close, if not identical, to the UCITS' portfolio.
-The UCITS' portfolio should be scaled back to an unleveraged reference portfolio which must be consistent with the investment objectives and policies of the UCITS (as provided in the fund rules and the prospectus).
+The UCITS' portfolio should be scaled back to an unleveraged reference portfolio which must be consistent with the investment objectives and policies of the UCITS (as stated in its fund rules or instrument of incorporation and its prospectus).
 It should also adhere to the investment limits (but not necessarily to the issuer limits) set out in the UCITS Directive).
-For the avoidance of doubt, a long-only benchmark should not be used as a reference portfolio for a long/short strategy, since it would not entail a similarity in the risk profiles of the reference and UCITS portfolios. - 51.
+For the avoidance of doubt, a long-only benchmark should not be used as a reference portfolio for a long/short strategy, since it would not entail a similarity in the risk profiles of the reference and UCITS portfolios. - 49.
 The reference portfolio can be based on a combination of unleveraged market indices that is consistent with the investment strategy.
 It can also be inferred from a target allocation, an asset allocation observed over the recent period, or a statistical analysis of the market risks of the portfolio.
 Where a choice must be made between different reference portfolios, the portfolio with the lower potential market risk level should be chosen.
 For the avoidance of doubt, this implies that an emerging markets index should not be used as a reference for a portfolio invested in less volatile markets.